i-sanyam/MySQLPartitionKeeper/README.md

-# mysqlPartitionKeeper
+# MySQLPartitionKeeper
-Automatically creates new monthly partition and removes oldest partition for partitioned tables.
+Automatically creates new monthly partition and removes oldest partition for range partitioned tables.

+As an illustration this code works only for tables range partitioned on timestamp.

 Partition Nomenclature used -
 ```